alastair87-cyf/fundamentals-course/teacher-resources/instructor-notes-1.md

 It is a good idea to spend some time in the class working through the first few lessons.
 You can help with problems getting signed in, with the interface, etc.

 However, note that most of the Khan Academy lessons start with a \(short\) video.
-Encourage students to bring a pair of headphones or to turn on subtitles.
+Encourage trainees to bring a pair of headphones or to turn on subtitles.

 ### 1-to-1 assessment

-While the class is working on their coursework, volunteers should begin the first round of assessments with students.
+While the class is working on their coursework, volunteers should begin the first round of assessments with trainees.
 They should be completing the "Code.org - Three Giraffes"

 Details for this assessment can be found here.